gem/oq-engine/doc/continental-scale-risk-calculations.md

 `split_source=false` only one call per rupture is performed, at least for time-independent sources.
-Clearly the two approaches produce different ruptures, but if your effective investigation time is large enough they will produce statically convergent results.
+Clearly the two approaches produce different ruptures, but if your effective investigation time is large enough they will produce statistically convergent results.
 Be warned that the effective investigation time to get convergent results - independent from the random seed choice - can be rather long, depending on the level of precision required.